Matrix denoising for weighted loss functions and heterogeneous signals: Numerical results

 \begin{rmk} The error curves in Figure \ref{fig-local} both appear nearly identical when $f \lesssim 0.6$, after which localized denoising begins to outperform singular value shrinkage.
-This is because for small values of $f$ the difference in values between the two blocks is small, and so the smallest singular value of $\X$ is not detectable.
-Consequently, both methods treat the matrix as a constant, rank $1$ matrix, and so use of the block structure does not benefit localized denoising. \end{rmk}
+This is because for small values of $f$ the smallest singular value of $\X$ is not detectable, and so both methods treat the matrix as a constant, rank $1$ matrix.
+Though not apparent from the plot, when $f \le 0.55$ the performance of singular value shrinkage is slightly better than localized denoising, due to finite sample fluctuations (see Remark \ref{rmk-finite-sample}).
+For example, when $f=0.51$, the mean relative error of localized denoising is approximately $1.4118 \times 10^{-1}$, while that of shrinkage is approximately $1.4112 \times 10^{-1}$. \end{rmk}